Everything You Need To Know About Erythritol

 Compared to sugar, erythritol is a much healthier way to sweeten foods and drinks.
 It’s non-caloric, doesn’t spike blood sugar, and isn’t linked (as sugar is) to a raft of health consequences.

 If you want to try erythritol, you have options.
-You can buy erythritol on its own, or you can opt for 1:1 natural sweeteners like Splenda Monk Fruit Sweetener and Splenda Stevia Sweetener.
+You can buy erythritol on its own, or you can opt for 1:1 sweeteners like Splenda Monk Fruit Sweetener.
+Splenda Stevia Sweetener Jar is another great option, which measures 2:1 with sugar.
 Happy sweetening.

 Written by Brian Stanton, author of Keto Intermittent Fasting, a certified health coach, and a leading authority on the keto diet.
 Follow Brian’s work by visiting his website at brianjstanton.com.